 '''

-last_insert = dbQueryGetLastInsertID(qid);
+qid scalar, query number.

 '''

+'''

 last_insert scalar, object id

+'''

 If more than one row was touched by the insert, the behavior is undefined.

 For MySQL databases the row's auto-increment field will be returned.

 With a PSQL database, the table must contain OID's which were not created by default.
 Check the default with oids configuration variable to be sure.